tangramor/my_pool_sql/Readme.md

 ### Instantiating a connection pool

 A connection pool has to be instantiated.
 You can provide *maximumNumberOfConnections* and *options*.
 Options are forwarded when a managed connection is established.
+And *log* field in *options* is the switch to let this module print the logs to stdout.

 	// Include the module.
 	var mypoolsql = require('my_pool_sql');